keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-2.md

 ### Implications of the applicative laws

-Each of `Option`, `Either`, and `List` conform to the applicative laws and we only had to write the properties to test them once.
+Each of `Option`, `Either`, and `List` conform to the applicative laws and we only had to write the properties once.
 These properties prove that functions and arguments used within these contexts maintain referential transparency in their arrangments and that the specific contexts do not change the factoring semantics of the code.

 What does change, however, are these contexts' specific effects.
 For example, you would not have to refactor code abstracted by applicative operations if you changed the backing implementation from `Either` to `List`, but your code would produce potentially more than one result in the desired case.

 This is the goal, however, as these effects' dimensions of unknown quantity should not burden our code.
-Instead, we push the complexity to the edge of the context, where it is important that our context is an `Either` or a `List`.
+Instead, we push the complexity to the edge of the context, where it is important that our context is an `Either` or a `List`, and keep our business logic focused on individual instances contained within each context.